-She graduated from Sungkyunkwan University, South Korea with a BS in Mechanical Engineering in 2011 and then completed her PhD in Nanotechnology from same university in 2017.
-During her PhD, she worked on development of chemical vapour deposition (CVD)-grown graphene-based fibre-optic surface plasmon resonance (SPR) sensors for biochemical detection and development of fiber-optic contact force sensors for remote and in situ monitoring of physical contact between tissue and cardiac ablation catheter.
+She graduated from Sungkyunkwan University, South Korea, with a BS in Mechanical Engineering in 2011 and then completed her PhD in Nanotechnology from the same university in 2017.
+During her PhD, she worked on the development of chemical vapour deposition (CVD)-grown graphene-based fibre-optic surface plasmon resonance (SPR) sensors for biochemical detection and development of fibre-optic contact force sensors for remote in situ monitoring of physical contact between tissue and cardiac ablation catheter.
 She joined the Hamlyn Centre for Robotic Surgery/Department of Computing at Imperial College London in April 2017.
-She developed a miniature fibre-optic sensors for minimally invasive surgeries (MIS)/interventions and photonic/plasmonic point-of-care (POC) sensors for rapid diagnosis of diseases (e.g. bacteria detection for infection screening, etc.) in minimally invasive surgeries (MIS)/interventions.
+She developed a miniature fibre-optic surface-enhanced Raman scattering (SERS) sensor using state-of-the-art micro/nanofabrication techniques, including two-photon polymerisation (2PP), for rapid diagnosis of diseases (e.g. bacteria detection for infection screening, etc.) in minimally invasive surgeries (MIS)/interventions.
 She also discovered and studied the forced bacterial swarming effect in the vicinity of plasmonic nanostructures to develop a new biological micro-robotic operational strategy.
 As a Research Associate in Biosensing, she joined the Stevens Group at the Department of Materials, Imperial College London, from September 2021 to August 2023 to further study SERS sensing mechanisms at the nano-to-molecular level for the development of high-dimensional sensing strategy.

 Kim JA, Wales DJ, Yang G-Z, 2020, Optical spectroscopy for in vivo medical diagnosis-a review of the state of the art and future perspectives, Progress in Biomedical Engineering, Vol:2

 et al., 2020, Smart sensing for surgery from tethered devices to wearables and implantables, Ieee Systems Man and Cybernetics Magazine, Vol:6, ISSN:2333-942X, Pages:39-48